Fatal Injury Claims *

 Fatal accident claims or fatal injury actions arise in situations where a person has died as a result of the wrongful acts of another person.
 It is the dependants of a deceased person that bring a fatal accident claim against that wrongdoer.

-The relevant legislation (Part 4 of the Civil Liability Act, 1961) states that only one claim may be brought against the same person in respect of the death and it must be brought on behalf of all the deceased’s dependants.
+The relevant legislation (Part 4 of the Civil Liability Act, 1961) states that only one claim may be brought against the same person in respect of the death.
+It must be brought on behalf of all the deceased’s dependants.
 If you have had the terrible experience of losing a loved one and think you may qualify for a fatal accident claim *, it is important to contact a personal injury * solicitor.

 An important aspect to consider in any personal injury claim * is to get evidence of the damage caused.
 This is usually demonstrated by medical evidence such as medical records or a report from a medical practitioner supporting the claim.